Mexico–United States border crisis: Second Trump administration (2025–present)

 US southwest border encounters decreased with Trump's second term.

+The number of people arrested by ICE increased in the second term of Donald Trump, expanding to include greater numbers who had no criminal record.

 On January 20, 2025, the National Emergency Concerning the Southern Border of the United States was reinstated by an executive order on the first day of the second presidency of Donald Trump.
 He had also signed executive orders reviving several of his first policies from the first presidency, such as reconstructing the border wall, reinstating the "Remain in Mexico" policy, and more.
 Additionally, he had set new policies to address the fentanyl crisis, and predominantly designating cartels as Foreign Terrorist Organizations.

-Monthly figures for apprehensions on the US-Mexico border showed a precipitous year-on-year decrease in excess of 90% to 8,300, 7,200 and 8,400 for February, March and April 2025 respectively compared with the corresponding months in 2024.
+Monthly figures for apprehensions on the US-Mexico border showed a precipitous year-on-year decrease in excess of 90% to 8,300, 7,200, and 8,400 for February, March, and April 2025, respectively, compared with the corresponding months in 2024.
 Historically, no full year has averaged below 9,000 apprehensions per month since the late 1960s.
 The drop in apprehensions has been attributed to the increased militarization of the US-Mexico border and domestic deportation efforts.